?>

 In Year 8, we were asked to fill a form out for our preferred careers.
 It says a lot about the school that when I pitched being an astronaut, I wasn’t patronised but rather was set off on the path to learn what that would take.
 I translated my dreams into goals, then adapted them as I learned more along the way.

-Queenwood would like to take this opportunity to congratulate Katherine Bennell-Pegg who was named South Australia’s 2026 Australian of the Year.
+Queenwood would like to take this opportunity to congratulate Katherine Bennell-Pegg who was named South Australian of the Year and Australian of the Year 2026.
 “Per Aspera Ad Astra”.
-Read more.